 Did you enjoy that homemade mayonnaise recipe?

-I have come across some people over the years who claim that making mayonnaise will work or fail depending on which container or bowl you make it in.
+I have come across a couple of people over the years who claim that making mayonnaise will work or fail depending on which container or bowl you make it in.

 My honest opinion: I don’t agree because I believe that it just depends on what you like best to use to make mayo in.

-My husband always makes mayonnaise in a deep plate just like his grandmother used to do (she even used 2 forks instead of a balloon whisk!) and I prefer to make my mayonnaise in one of those popular metal Ikea bowls.
+My husband always makes mayonnaise in a deep plate just like his grandmother used to do (back then she even used 2 forks instead of a balloon whisk!) and I prefer to make my mayonnaise in one of those popular metal Ikea bowls.

 Whatever you use, be careful though.